mattdp/partreach/config/jekyll/_posts/2013-07-02-tips-to-improve-your-requests-for-quotes.markdown

 STLs are the most common file type for 3D printing and have the widest acceptance, but we’re willing accept any file type as long as it’s relevant to your project.

 Quantity
 Must be a number.
-If you’re requirement is more along the lines of “100 a month” or “50,000 pieces annually with quarterly POs”, then write those details in the “Final Notes” section.
+If your requirement is more along the lines of “100 a month” or “50,000 pieces annually with quarterly POs”, then write those details in the “Final Notes” section.

 Drawing Units
 Satellites crash if the units are wrong, so best double check this.